 With respect to the level of concern that respondents expressed about the presence of code smells, the majority of the developers (19 respondents) mentioned that they were moderately concerned about the presence of code smells in their source code.
 A very small selection of 6% (3 respondents) were not concerned at all, whereas 14% (7) responded that they were extremely concerned (see Figure 5).

-In order to better understand the rationale behind the perceived criticality of code smells on software evolution, we used coding techniques following grounded theory [38] to analyze the answers to the open questions.
+In order to better understand the rationale behind the perceived criticality of code smells on software evolution, we analyzed the answers to the open questions using coding techniques, following grounded theory [38].